chryzsh/practical-hacking/part-1-how-to-hack.md

 **What are we looking for?**

 First and foremost to find out as much about the target system as possible.
-This will vary based on the targets operating system, but  there are some common denominators, such as:
+This will vary based on the target's operating system, but  there are some common denominators, such as:

 * What version is the operating system running?
 * Which services are running?